arunp77/Learning-git/README.md

   git push "file name with extension"
   ```
 Now, if you don't have git installed in your system and you don't have a github account, then go ahead to the next section.

+2. When you first create file locally and you want to upload and update the file to a Github repository
+- Follow following steps.

 # Let's start with installing Git and creating a GitHub account